-Albania, the former Yugoslav Republic of Macedonia , Montenegro, Serbia and Turkey are candidate countries.
+Albania, the Republic of North Macedonia, Montenegro, Serbia and Turkey are candidate countries.

 Negotiations are held with each candidate country to determine their ability to apply EU legislation (acquis) and examine their possible request for transition periods.
 In order to conduct the accession negotiations, EU legislation and standards are divided into 35 chapters which are negotiated one by one.
 DG Environment is assisting the countries particularly in preparing to comply with the environmental component of chapter 27.